 process: nid: nid_to_update

 in your migration configuration.
-The destination plugin will then load that existing node, and only alter the specifies overwrite_properties in it.
+The destination plugin will then load that existing node, and only alter the specified overwrite_properties in it.